kmazrolina/Booking2.0/README.md

 9. Selecting avaliable housing for given city in given dates
 10. Deleting an object of any type from the database

-### Database maintenance strategy
+## Database maintenance strategy
 #### Regular Backups: Regularly backing up the database to ensure data preservation and disaster recovery.

 #### Data Integrity: Implementing data validation and consistency checks to maintain data accuracy and completeness.
-Hou

-Index Maintenance: Regularly maintaining and updating indexes to optimize database performance and improve query speed.
+For instance housing have to be located in one of the countries in one of the cities.

-Security Measures: Implementing security measures to protect sensitive data, such as encryption, authentication, and authorization.
+#### Security Measures: Implementing security measures to protect sensitive data, such as encryption, authentication, and authorization.

-Capacity Planning: Monitoring database usage and planning for future capacity needs to ensure adequate resources are available.

-Performance Monitoring: Monitoring database performance and identifying potential bottlenecks to optimize performance.
+For instance user data should be protected and only visible to the users themselves.

-Data Archiving: Archiving older, rarely accessed data to free up storage space and improve database performance.
+#### Data Archiving: Archiving older, rarely accessed data to free up storage space and improve database performance.

-Software Upgrades: Regularly upgrading database software to improve performance, security, and functionality.

-Monitoring Log Files: Monitoring database log files to detect and resolve issues quickly.

-Regular Maintenance Tasks: Regularly performing database maintenance tasks, such as database defragmentation and statistics updates, to improve performance and reduce downtime.
+For example past reservations could be compressed while outdated user data could be deleted.

 ### Example queries
 1. Selecting avaliable housing in a given city in given dates in given price range